0chain/zboxcli/README.md

 #### Collect rewards

-Use `collect-rewards` to transfer reward tokens from a stake pool in which you have invested to your wallet.
+Use `collect-reward` to transfer reward tokens from a stake pool in which you have invested to your wallet.

 You earn rewards for: